-The Program RRRFR has completed nuclear material shipments from 15 countries to Russia for reprocessing; this required solving a wide range of various tasks associated with preparation and transportation of nuclear fuels of different health with poor infrastructure available involving all transport modes to minimize transiting through third countries.
+Over a period of 2006-2017, the RRRFR Program has performed SNF shipments from 13 countries to Russia for reprocessing; this required solving a wide range of various tasks associated with preparation and transportation of nuclear fuels of different health with poor infrastructure available involving all transport modes to minimize transiting through third countries.

 The RRRFR experience has been beneficial to internal SNF shipments in Russia and international projects, for instance, the MNSR HEU Take-Back Program.